 In 1997 Andrew joined the internationally-renowned a cappella group The Swingle Singers and toured the world with them for 5 years singing all styles of music (from classical, through jazz and contemporary opera) and giving workshops and masterclasses in schools and universities.
 He had the privilege to work directly with Luciano Berio on performances of his opera Outis at La Scala Milan and Le Chatelet Paris, as well as on a DVD recording (under Peter Eotvös) and numerous performances of his Sinfonia with conductors Pierre Boulez, Yan-Pascal Tortelier, David Roberston, David Zinman, Arturo Tamayo, amongst others, and with Kent Nagano on a live recording of Benjamin Britten’s Billy Budd.

 He has sung on numerous movie soundtracks as well as backing vocals for Jarvis Cocker, PULP, Russell Watson, Roch Voisine and Garou, has toured with Chris de Burgh and sung on a number of pop albums.
 He founded the Villars Vanguard Jazz Orchestra and has toured and recorded with British professional chamber choir Tenebrae.

-Upon his arrival in Montreal in 2010, Andrew Gray rapidly established himself in the region’s music scene as a choral director and choir trainer.
-He is the artistic director of the Montreal Choral Institute, Chamber Choir voces boreales, Chœur des enfants de Montreal, founder and director of SingMontréalChante and assistant conductor at the Church of St. Andrew & St. Paul.
+Following his arrival in Montreal in 2010, Andrew Gray rapidly established himself in the region’s music scene as a choral director, choir trainer and arranger.
+He is presently musical and artistic director of Les Petits Chanteurs du Mont-Royal, artistic director of the Montreal Choral Institute, conductor of its in-house chamber choir Voces Boreales, and the founder and director of the SingMontréalChante choral education project.